-With springtime right around the corner, it’s time to dust off those gardening tools and get ready to hit the nursery.
+With springtime upon us, it’s time to dust off those gardening tools and get ready to hit the nursery.

 The soil temperature is just about at the perfect spot for planting new bulbs for a gorgeous spring bloom, so starting your planting preparation now will put you in the best position to kick back and enjoy the beauty later.

 Top 10 Spring Planting Tips to Beautify Your Garden

 To help you get the most out of your garden this year, we’ve compiled the best planting tips from the top home and garden experts in the industry.

 Follow these tips and you’ll be on your way to having the best garden in the neighborhood in no time at all.

 So order up your bulbs, perennials, trees and shrubs for spring planting and let’s get ready to garden!

 The first thing you want to do is take a survey of how kind or harsh winter was to your yard, making note of tree limbs that need to be removed and other maintenance issues.

 Check the fence, stairs and other paths for damage caused by the constant freeze and thaw of winter.

 Get rid of last year’s perennial foliage and feed it to the compost pile.